Skip to main content

 What other forms or documents do I need alongside I-612?

-When filing Form I-612, it is essential to include supporting documents such as identity proof, photographs, and financial evidence.
-Depending on your specific visa category and individual circumstances, additional forms might also be necessary.
-To ensure you have all required documentation, thoroughly review the official USCIS instructions before submission.
+When filing Form I-612, ensure you include supporting documents such as identity proof, photographs, and financial evidence.
+Depending on your specific visa category and personal circumstances, additional forms might be necessary.
+To avoid any omissions, thoroughly review the official USCIS instructions for a comprehensive list of all required documents prior to submission.

 Important